The author is a guitarist and bassist with over 35 years of experience as a musician.

 1. Hard-Tail Fixed Bridge

 A fixed bridge is the simplest type of bridge to understand.
 The mechanism does not move and, once set up properly, requires minimal attention.
 This is as basic as it gets when it comes to an electric guitar bridge.

 That said, it’s important to realize there are different kinds of fixed bridges.
 The first is a Fender-type bridge that consists of a plate screwed onto the body of the guitar with six adjustable saddles, one for each string.
 This kind of bridge is easy to manage, and even a newbie guitarist can learn to make adjustments to string height and intonation fairly easily.

-This type of bridge is a good choice of beginners as they can avoid the hassle and maintenance that comes with more complicated bridges.
+This type of bridge is a good choice for beginners as they can avoid the hassle and maintenance that comes with more complicated bridges.
 A fixed bridge generally stays in tune well and, aside from a setup every now and then, needs no intervention from the player.

 A Tune-o-Matic bridge is another type of fixed bridge.
 Though many guitar companies now use both designs, we can attribute the hard-tail to Fender, and credit Gibson with the Tune-o-Matic.